GabrielDertoni/CGC/README.md

-# CGC - A dumm Garbage Collector for C
+# C-GC: A dumm Garbage Collector for C

 ## WARNING